speakup-dartmouth/linguistics-game-frontend/README.md

 2. Run `expo install` to install all of the necessary packages
   * If you don't have expo installed, you can install it by following the instructions [here](https://docs.expo.dev/get-started/installation/)
 3. Make sure you have the expo-cli installed.
 You can install it by running `npm install expo-cli --global`
+4. Create a `.env` file with an `API_KEY` environment variable, which should match the API key set for the backend server.
-4. To start the app locally, run `expo start`.
+5. To start the app locally, run `expo start`.
   * Type `i` to run the app on an iOS simulator.
 You will need to have Xcode installed for this to work.
 To install Xcode, go [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
   * Type `a` to run the app on an Android emulator.
 You will need Android Studio installed for this step to work.